shawnbrown/datatest/docs/reference/datatest-core.rst

 Composability
 =============

-Allowances can be combined to create new allowances with modified behavior.
+Acceptances can be combined to create new acceptances with modified behavior.

-The ``&`` operator can be used to create an *intersection* of allowance criteria.
-In the following example, :meth:`allowed.missing` and :meth:`allowed.limit` are combined into a single allowance that accepts up to five Missing differences:
+The ``&`` operator can be used to create an *intersection* of acceptance criteria.
+In the following example, :meth:`allowed.missing` and :meth:`allowed.limit` are combined into a single acceptance that allows up to five Missing differences:

 .. code-block:: python
     :emphasize-lines: 3